 David Welch, PhD, Director of Science & Technology, The Good Food Institute

-Scientists actively involved in plant-based meat research, both in academia and within plant-based meat companies will talk about: recent advances in plant-based meat science and technology; how to most effectively develop academic/industry partnerships focused on advancing plant-based meat R&D; their latest research findings ranging from sourcing raw materials for plant-based meat to product development to extrusion manufacturing; the most pressing questions yet to be addressed for plant-based meat over traditional meat and its potential to improve health outcomes.
+Experts in the development of plant-based meat and plant-based nutrition will discuss: recent advances in plant-based meat science and technology; how to most effectively develop academic/industry partnerships focused on advancing plant-based meat R&D; latest research findings including crop breeding, sourcing raw materials, extrusion manufacturing, and product development; the nutritional benefits of plant-based meat over traditional meat and its potential to improve health outcomes.

 Celeste Holz-Schietinger, PhD, Director of Research, Impossible Foods